 And if we look to the max drawdowns of the two funds during the COVID-19 pandemic, you'll see that VGRO, because of its fixed income, outperformed VEQT by a pretty solid margin.

 VGRO contains just shy of 13,500 stocks.
 At first, this seems like a massive amount of holdings.
 Which, it certainly is.
 But the ETF doesn't actually hold that many.
 It uses underlying ETFs to gain exposure to those companies.

-In terms of the equity portion, the top holding inside of the portfolio is Microsoft, in the high 1% range.
-After this comes Apple, and third is one of the best growth stock stories in Canadian history in Shopify.
+In terms of the equity portion, the top holding inside of the portfolio is Apple Inc, in the high 1% range.
+After this comes Microsoft Corp, and third is Canada's largest bank in Royal Bank of Canada.

 From a sector basis, financial and technology stocks make up nearly 20% each, while healthcare, energy, and basic material plays are all in the mid to high single digits.
 Geographically, the bulk of holdings are going to be located in Canada and the United States (nearly 75%), but the ETF does have some strong exposure to countries like Japan, China, and the United Kingdom.